According to Instagram, everyone has a story to tell.

 Since 2011, Snapchat has seen the number of active users per month surpass that of Twitter, so it’s no wonder Instagram responded to the platform’s popularity by implementing a similar feature.

-With the introduction of the update, it’s only a matter of time before digital marketing teams and brands alike are exploiting the PR, marketing and advertising opportunities as we know that marketers are looking to invest more money into Instagram in the coming months.
+With the introduction of the update, it’s only a matter of time before digital marketing teams and brands alike are exploiting the digital PR, marketing and advertising opportunities as we know that marketers are looking to invest more money into Instagram in the coming months.

 Here are some reasons why brands should take to Instagram Stories: